1,000+ Opportunities

 ## Community Development Block Grant (CDBG) Guidebook This guidebook has been developed by the State of Colorado to assist local governments and subgrantees in the implementation and administration of local public facility, housing, and economic development projects undertaken through funding from the State administered Community Development Block Grant (CDBG) program.

-Based on current listing details, eligibility includes: Eligible applicants must meet with their Regional Manager to go over the project and application.
+According to the current listing, eligibility includes: Eligible applicants must meet with their Regional Manager to go over the project and application.
 Units of general local government in non-entitlement areas.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Community Development Block Grant - Economic Development (CDBG-ED) Infrastructure Grant is sponsored by Colorado Department of Local Affairs, Division of Local Government.
 This grant program provides funding for infrastructure activities for business projects in Colorado that meet an economic development objective and create or retain jobs for low-to-moderate income individuals.